indrajaya140506/indrajaya140506/README.md

 ---

-## 🚀 About Me
+##  About Me
+- 🎂 20 Years Old

-- 🎓 Software Engineering Student at Universitas Pendidikan Ganesha (Undiksha)
+- 🎓 a student majoring in Software Engineering at Undiksha, Bali
+- 📍 From **Muncan Village, Selat District, Karangasem Regency, Bali, Indonesia**
-- 🌱 Currently learning Full Stack Development
+- 🌱 Currently exploring **Full Stack Development**
-- 💻 Love building modern websites
+- 💻 Passionate about building modern, responsive, and user-friendly websites
-- 📚 Interested in UI/UX Design
-- 🇮🇩 From Bali, Indonesia
+- 🏐 I enjoy learning new technologies and playing volleyball.
 ---

 ##  Tech Stack